vimcolorschemes

 NORMALcode.vimunixutf-850%6:12

-Go to page: eclm_wombat.vim, by vim-scripts
+Go to page: mrkn256.vim, by mrkn

 12

-set background=darkcolorscheme eclm_wombat
+set background=darkcolorscheme mrkn256

 NORMAL.vimrcunixutf-8 0% 0:2